gmac/professional-javascript/04_regex/intro_to_regex.md

 Regular Expressions (RegEx) are considerably more powerful because they search for _patterns_ in text, which allows for contextual awareness...

 **Find pattern: `/eats?\b/ig`**
-- Find `"eat"` as a standalone word (surrounded by spaces and/or periods).
+- Find `"eat"` as a standalone word (surrounded by spaces and/or punctuation).
 - Allow the standalone word to be plural (may end in "s").
 - Allow the standalone word to have both upper and lowercase letters.